Unity-Technologies/com.unity.multiplayer.docs/docs/learn/porting-to-dedicated-server-hosted.md

 ##### The same build machine to generate similar builds

 Use the same build machine with the same operating system (OS) to generate builds that are as similar as possible.
-Consistently using the same build machine prevents unnecessary inconsistencies between versions, such as those due to floating point arithmetics.
+Consistently using the same build machine prevents unnecessary inconsistencies between versions, such as those due to floating point arithmetic.
 One of the easiest ways to ensure you always use the same build machine is to use a dedicated build server.
 However, you can also designate a person in your team to create your builds but the recommended best practice is to not do this because it relies too heavily on a single individual.

 ##### Addressables and asset bundles to split your build